Create indexes

 Important

 You can use the alias of a field only in an analytic statement.
 You must use the original name of a field in a search statement.
-You must include a SELECT statement in your query statement for analysis.
+An analytic statement includes a SELECT statement.
 For more information, see Column aliases.

 Case Sensitive